The uVisor Documentation

 |Enable the uVisor debug messages||Debugging uVisor on mbed OS|

-These documents describe the uVisor internals more in details.
-They are useful if you need to contribute to uVisor, compile a specific uVisor version, or if you just want to know more about the uVisor core.
+These documents describe the uVisor internals in more detail.
+They are useful if you want to contribute to uVisor, compile a specific uVisor version or just know more about the uVisor core.